-Whitney, L. Hite, the ninth head coach in Wisconsin swimming history, completed his third season with the Badgers in 2014.
+Whitney, L. Hite, the ninth head coach in Wisconsin swimming history, completed his fourth season with the Badgers in 2015.

-Hite's guidance helped the Badgers earn 13 school records and a pair of Big Ten marks in 2013-14, pushing his three-year total to 35 broken school records.
+Hite's guidance helped the Badgers earn 13 school records and a pair of Big Ten marks in 2013-14.
 Thirteen men and 19 women have qualified for the NCAA Championships in three years under Hite, including seven men during the 2013-14 season.

 In just his third season at the helm, UW earned four Big Ten titles, including a pair of individual crowns as 12 Badgers earned All-Big Ten accolades, led by 2014 Big Ten Swimmer of the Championships and three-time Big Ten champion, Ivy Martin.